jundalisay/spblist/content/en/research/sarkar/microvita/chapter-01.md

 - endoplasm [higher mind]
   - This is the extra-psychic coverage of ectoplasm

-There may be entities subtler than these two.
+There may be entities subtler than these two*.

+{{< n n="This is accounted for in our 7 densities model" >}}

 There are entities which come within the realm of both physicality and psychic expressions which are smaller or subtler than atoms, electrons or protons.

-In the psychic realm, these may be subtler than ectoplasm.
+In the psychic realm, these may be subtler than ectoplasm [lower mind].

-I use the term “microvitum” for such objects or for such entities.
+I use the term “microvitum” for such objects or for such entities*.

+{{< n n="Therefore, microvita are lower-mind entities that are not immediately physical.
+Instead, their crudest are viruses and carbon atoms.
+Carbon atoms allow parallelism with living energy." >}}

 These microvita, are not of protoplasmic order.